 “Of the 28 million small businesses in the United States, over half faced financial challenges in the last year

 Online lenders have raced ahead because they close the loan quickly, are more agile and nimble and their cutting edge technology allows them to be flexible to the needs of their customers.
-They are not burdened by the high fixed costs of banks and have instead invested in their technology to provide convenience and a hassle-free experience to the prospective borrower.
+They are not burdened by the high fixed costs of banks.
+Alternative small business lenders have instead invested in their technology to provide convenience and a hassle-free experience to the prospective borrower.
 Even though MPLs charge a comparatively higher APR but the mass migration of SMBs goes to show how underfunded the SMB sector has been in the last decade.

 Though the alternative US SMB lending market is now mainstream and developed with dozens of credible options, there are a few players who have created their own niche and stand tall above the rest.
 We are profiling a few of them here.

 OnDeck (ondeck.com) – OnDeck is a NASDAQ–listed technology-enabled financial platform that provides loan financing to small and medium-sized businesses.
 Total loan originated has crossed the $7 billion mark.
 It was founded in 2007 and offers short and long-term loans as well as a line of credit.
 Term loans range from $5,000 to $50,000 and up to $100,000 for line of credit.
 APR: 9% to 99% for term loans; 14% to 40% for line of credit.
 Term loans are repaid daily or weekly for 3 to 36 months; lines of credit are repaid weekly.